shiroyasha/Shiro-EventEmitter/README.md

 ## Method reference ##

 ### Extend and initialize ###
 The easiest way to use the to use the EventEmitter is to extend it and in the initilizing process call the super's init method to setup the emitter correctly.
+See the examples to understand better.

 ### setMaximumListeners( num ) ###
 Sets the maximum number of listeners for a particular event on the object.
 This is set as a security mechanism to stop accidental memory leaks.